seismology-RUB/PyLoT/README.md

 problems, it has been decided to redevelop the software package in Python.
 The great work of the ObsPy group allows easy handling of a bunch of seismic data and PyLoT will benefit a lot compared to the former MatLab version.

-The development of PyLoT is part of the joint research project MAGS2 and AlpArray.
+The development of PyLoT is part of the joint research project MAGS2, AlpArray and AdriaArray.

 ## Installation